 - 1.1.
 Neighbourhood Plans are documents which give local people real powers to shape the future of their neighbourhoods.
 They contain policies written by the community to shape how their local area may change over the Plan period. - 1.2.
 Neighbourhood Planning was introduced by the Localism Act 2011 and is recognised in the National Planning Policy Framework (NPPF), March 2012, which has since been updated, with the latest revision being released in July 2021.
 The aim of the legislation is to empower local communities to use the planning system to promote appropriate and sustainable development in their area.
-Neighbourhood Development Plans (Neighbourhood Plan, NDP) must be in general conformity with the Strategic Policies of the Local Planning Authority's (LPA) Rushcliffe Borough Council Local Plan parts 1 and 2which is in two parts. - 1.3.
+Neighbourhood Development Plans (Neighbourhood Plan, NDP) must be in general conformity with the Strategic Policies of the Local Planning Authority's (LPA) Rushcliffe Borough Council Local Plan which is in two parts. - 1.3.
 The designated Neighbourhood Plan area is the Radcliffe-on-Trent parish boundary.
 The Parish Council sought to ensure the Neighbourhood Plan represented the wishes of the whole community and so established a Steering Committee to facilitate the project and make recommendations on the content of the Plan.
 The Steering Committee commissioned Town Planning and Urban Design consultancy Urban Imprint (formally known as BPUD Ltd) to assist as specialist advisors, particularly in the technical writing of the policies.
-The Steering Committee is made up of local County, Borough and Parish Councillors, local residents and other stakeholders who have considerable knowledge of and interests in, the life and future of the village, and have managed the project, working closely with Urban Imprint BPUD on the background and content of the final document.
-This same committee, and Urban Imprint, have been the creators of this partial review. - 1.4.
+The Steering Committee is made up of local County, Borough and Parish Councillors, local residents and other stakeholders who have considerable knowledge of and interests in, the life and future of the village, and have managed the project, working closely with Urban Imprint on the background and content of the final document. - 1.4.
 Neighbourhood Plans are to be shaped by the local community.
 The role of the Steering Committee and Parish Council is to act as facilitators in enabling local interests to determine the focus of their Neighbourhood Plan and devise policies to tackle local issues.
-The Neighbourhood Plan has been subject to discussion and comments from Nottinghamshire County Council, Rushcliffe Borough Council, Statutory Consultees, and other organisations with an interest in the parish, local residents and neighbouring parish councils. - 1.5.
-The partial reviewThis document is the first (partial) review of this neighbourhood plan is being completed so as to addressplan and has been prepared in line with the original neighbourhood plan's monitoring and review guidance they should be reviewed around five to six years from adoption (approximately 2020-2021)strategy.
-Since the adoption of the the policies appointed fromin the Rushcliffe Borough Council Local Plan Part 2: Land and Planning Policies (2019) has also come into force, and national policy has also been updated.
-The changes that this review will implement will be considered to apply increased protection into Radcliffe, allowing the town to keep its identity and character.
-The changes brought forward Page |6 in this first review are designed to ensure that the neighbourhood plan can respond to the Local Plan (Part 2) and the revisions to national policy as set out in the NPPF 2021.
+The Neighbourhood Plan has been subject to discussion and comments from Nottinghamshire County Council, Rushcliffe Borough Council, Statutory Consultees and other organisations with an interest in the parish, local residents and neighbouring parish councils. - 1.5.
+This document is the first (partial) review of this neighbourhood plan and has been prepared in line with the original neighbourhood plan's monitoring and review strategy.
+Since the adoption of the policies in the Rushcliffe Borough Council Local Plan Part 2: Land and Planning Policies (2019) has also come into force, and national policy has also been updated.
+The changes brought forward in this first review are designed to ensure that the neighbourhood plan can respond to the Local Plan (Part 2) and the revisions to national policy as set out in the NPPF 2021.
 Whilst a full replacement plan was scheduled for 2025, the changes made to this plan will allow the plan's longevity and relevance to be extended to the end of the Local Plan period of 2028.